featherenvy/botvana/README.md

-# Botvana trading engine
+# Botvana trading platform

-Botvana is a distributed, event-driven, open-source trading system built using Rust.
-The goal is to build a trading engine that is:

--   Fast by default: all choices made during design and development favor more performant solution where it's available.
--   Reliable: Botvana is built using Rust and leverages its ownership and type system, and concurency model.
--   Easy to operate: Ease of deployment, updating and operating the platform is a first class concern.
+Botvana is a open-source, event-driven, and distributed trading platform targetting crypto markets.
+It aims to be high-performance, low-latency, reliable, and fault-tolerant.
+Built in Rust, it allows you to build and operate market making and arbitrage bots.

-Note: The project is still in its infancy.
+⚠️ The project is still in very early development ⚠️

+## Principles:

+-   High-performance: Designed and architected to be high-performance from the groud up.
+-   Low-latency: Currently utilizing `io_uring` for network connectivity, with goals to use `AF_XDP` or kernel by-pass in the future.
+-   Reliable: Being built in Rust provides Botvana with  memory safety guarantees compared to other systems programming languages.
+-   Fault-tolerant: Crypto exchanges are known for unrealiability and so Botvana provides explicit fault-tolerant features.

 ## Overview

 Botvana is split into these components:

--   `botnode`: trading bots
+-   `botnode`: trading bot
 -   `botvana-server`: coordination server
 -   `botvana`: shared platform definitions
 -   `station-egui`: control application